disha-satpute/MySQL/Notes/sql_operators.md

 Set operators are used to combine the results of two or more SELECT queries.

-UNION: Combines the result sets of two queries and removes duplicates.
+UNION : Combines the result sets of two queries and removes duplicates.
 ```sql
 SELECT FirstName FROM Employees WHERE DepartmentID = 1
 UNION